Skip to content

 Why classify, instead of just propagating the exception?

-A raw openai.RateLimitError tells a Python except clause what to catch, but it does not tell the Temporal retry engine whether to retry, the HTTP adapter which status to emit, or an agent whether the failure is the user's fault.
+A raw openai.RateLimitError tells a Python except clause what to catch, but it does not tell a distributed worker's retry engine whether to retry, the HTTP adapter which status to emit, or an agent whether the failure is the user's fault.
 Classification turns an exception into a decision input that every consumer can act on uniformly.

 The Layer Model